Women Travel News. Why?

 Norway is 6 hours ahead of Eastern Standard Time in the United States.
 Like most European countries, Norway has daylight savings time which lasts from April to September.
 It moves its clocks ahead an hour in late spring and an hour back in the fall, corresponding roughly to daylight savings time in the United States, but the exact dates vary.
 When it's noon in Oslo, it's 6 a.m. in New York and 3 a.m. in San Francisco.

 There are some beautiful things to bring back with you from Norway, so make sure that you have space left in your suitcase.
 You do not need formal clothing for this trip.
 Some people like to dress up if they are visiting high-end restaurants, but this is optional.
 Since we'll be walking quite a bit, you should bring with you your most comfortable walking shoes.
-Wintertime is quite cold in Norway, so you should bring warm winter clothing, including winter boots, winter jacket, scarf, hat and gloves.
-The weather in Norway can vary during the course of each voyage, or even during the day.
+Wintertime is quite cold in Norway, so you should bring warm winter clothing, including winter boots with good traction or spikes, winter jacket, scarf, hat and gloves.
+The weather in Norway can vary during the course of a trip, or even during the day.
 To cater for these variations, we recommend a layered dress approach, so that you can easily adapt to changes in temperature, wind and precipitation conditions.
 You should bring along breathable rain and windproof clothing.
 A warm hat, gloves, scarf and thermal clothing can be useful, together with thermal underwear.
 Sturdy shoes are important for walking on uneven, icy terrain.
 A walking stick/trekking pole may also be useful.
 To make packing a bit easier we have made a short list, suitable for winter travel in Norway.
 This is in addition to the basics.
 If you forget something, don’t worry!
-There are shops in Norway, including on the ship which carry a range of high-quality knitwear, clothing, and gift items.
-Here are some essential items to bring along with you: Binoculars, Camera and memory card, Comfortable everyday shoes, Wool sweater or fleece, Sun protection, Sunglasses, Wind and waterproof jacket and trousers, Mid layer jacket, Woolen underwear, Winter boots with good grip, Spikes, Thick winter jacket, Warm hat and gloves, Woolen socks, Scarf, Woolen sweater or fleece, Thermal underwear.
+There are shops in Norway which carry a range of high-quality knitwear, clothing and gift items.
+Here are some essential items to bring along with you: Binoculars, Camera and memory card, Comfortable everyday shoes, Wool sweater or fleece, Sun protection, Sunglasses, Wind and waterproof jacket and trousers, Mid layer jacket, Woolen underwear, Winter boots with good grip, Spikes, Thick winter jacket, Warm hat and gloves, Woolen socks, Scarf, Thermal underwear.

 Visitors from the US, Canada and Australia need a valid passport to enter Norway, but visas are not required for less than 3 months.
 If you are a citizen of another E.U. country, you do not need a passport, only an identity card.
 Your passport must be valid for at least 3 months after the date you intend to leave Norway.
 Before traveling abroad it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and put another in your suitcase.
 Important: you must have medical insurance to travel in Norway.
 It is included in your standard trip insurance, but if you're not getting travel insurance for this trip, please make sure to bring a proof that you have medical insurance.